Complementary ADHM Instanton Sigma Model

 This is the construction of the complementary ADHM instanton sigma model in its generality.
 Now we shall specialize to the case for SU(2) group with $k=k'=1$.
-These are the complementary cases of $SU(2)$ instantons with instanton number one in the two, original and complementary, models.
+This is the complementary case or dual case to what Witten considered.
 The $SU(2)$ instanton can be embedded in any larger group and the natural gauge groups in the two models are $SO(N')$ and $SO(N)$ respectively.
 We shall take $N'=N=4$ and use embedding of $SU(2)$ in $SO(4)$ given by $SO(4) = SU(2) \times SU(2)$.
 If we identify the one instanton with one of the $SU(2)$'s then the other $SU(2)$ will be a trivial global symmetry group of the solution.
 The global $SU(2)$ for original and complementary constructions will be called $K$ and $K'$ respectively.
-We already have the global symmetry group $F'= SU(2)$ for original and $F= SU(2)$ for complementary model.
+We already have the global symmetry group $F'= SU(2)'$ for original and $F= SU(2)$ for complementary model.

 Because of the rotation groups $SO(4)$ of $R^4$ for the original model and $SO(4)'$ of $R^{'4}$ of complementary model we also have global groups $SO(4)= SU(2)_L \times SU(2)_R$ for orginal model and $SO(4)'=SU(2)^{'}_L \times SU(2)^{'}_R$ for the complementary model.
 Thus the total symmetry group for complementary model is $F\times K' \times SU(2)'_L \times SU(2)'_R \cong SU(2)^4$ and for orginal model it is $F' \times K \times SU(2)_L \times SU(2)_R \cong SU(2)^4$.